Rebalance

 When a portfolio is rebalanced, the system creates the trade orders based on the following logic.

-Estimates the excess cash by checking if the portfolio's account balance is above the model portfolio share for cash.
+Estimates the excess cash by checking if the portfolio's account balance is above the share of cash in the model.
 The estimation includes the accounts you chose and the cash from sells, if chosen.

 Compares portfolio positions to the model: